How to Choose the Right GPS for Your Boat

 Lastly, you would think this is inherent in anything labeled as "marine," but pay close attention to specs regarding water resistance.
 Almost all GPS units are waterproof, but you should know there's a difference in being waterproof and water resistant.
 Find a GPS that says it's fully water resistant.

 Purchasing a GPS system can leave you with a bit of sticker shock.
-Just know that since the invention of the global positioning systems, it has saved many lives and prevented countless boating accidents.
+Just know that since the invention of the global positioning systems, it's saved many lives and prevented countless boating accidents.

 I hope you find this breakdown informative and that it gets you started on the right foot to find the best GPS for boating.